 The Mawa Cake

 I find a lot of people critical about the Mawa Cakes that one now gets in Irani Cafés and Bakeries in Bombay.
 I think it’s unfair to expect the moon when you’re paying ₹10 or ₹15 for a Mawa Cake.
-At that price, it’s pointless to expect a lot of Mawa in the cake.
-Most of the remaining Irani Cafés in Bombay are relics of the past (not many left now) and struggle with shrinking customer bases, maintaining costs and quality, while serving to clientele, who’s not willing to pay more for their products.
+Most of the remaining Irani Cafés in Bombay are relics of the past (not many left now) and struggle with shrinking customer bases, maintaining costs and quality, while serving to clientele who are not willing to pay more for their products.
 I also wanted to make a point about the modern versions of the Mawa Cake which everyone now seems to be doing as these fancy Cupcakes.

 The two factors that set the Mawa Cake apart are its richness and it gooeyness.
 The traditional oblong shape retains the moisture and gooeyness, whereas most Mawa cupcakes I’ve had, dry out and that’s why never taste as good.

 It’s important to stay safe but also equally important to stay happy